otacke/snordians-h5p-content-type-hub-manager/README.md

-# Sustainum H5P Content Type Hub Manager
+# Snordian's H5P Content Type Hub Manager

-The "Sustainum H5P Content Type Hub Manager" plugin for WordPress allows to set an alternative H5P Content Type Hub Server to get H5P contents from.
+The "Snordian's H5P Content Type Hub Manager" plugin for WordPress allows to set an alternative H5P Content Type Hub Server to get H5P contents from.
 It also offers additional functionality related to the server that is used.

 ## Installation